4 Major Scales and Keys

 Steps to Writing a Major Scale

-Step one: Write in all the notes diatonically: write each note once and only once in ascending or descending order (alternate line–space or space–line).
-Do not skip any notes and be sure that the first and last notes are the same notes with the same accidentals.
+- Write all the notes diatonically: write each note only once in ascending or descending order (alternate line–space or space–line).

 Example 4.3.4.
 Step one

-Step two: Write in the pattern of whole steps and half steps.
-Do not forget that for descending major scales, the pattern must go in reverse.
+- Do not forget that for descending major scales, the pattern must go in reverse (Example 4.3.5).

 Example 4.3.5.
 Step two